chrizog/someipy/docs/subscribing_events.rst

 The ``construct_client_service_instance`` is a coroutine since it uses ``asyncio`` internally and therefore has to be ``await``ed.

 - You need to pass the instance ID (``SAMPLE_INSTANCE_ID``) of the server service instance to the function.
-- The endpoint that is passed is the endpoint (ip address and port) of the client and not of the server.
+- The endpoint that is passed is the endpoint (IP address and port) of the client and not of the server.
 - The ttl parameter is the lifetime of the subscription in seconds.
 The subscription is always renewed when the server cyclically offers its service.
 - It is assumed that the ``service_discovery`` object was instantiated beforehand.
 For more information on that topic, read :doc:`service_discovery`.
 - You can choose to either use UDP or TCP as the transport protocol.
-Make sure, that the configuration matches with the client subscribing to the service.
+Make sure that the configuration matches the client subscribing to the service.

 .. code-block:: python

    service_instance_temperature = await construct_client_service_instance(
        service=temperature_service,
        instance_id=SAMPLE_INSTANCE_ID,
        endpoint=(ipaddress.IPv4Address(interface_ip), 3002),
        ttl=5,
        sd_sender=service_discovery,
        protocol=TransportLayerProtocol.UDP,
    )

 Step 3: Register a Notification Callback Function
 -------------------------------------------------